bcgov/StreamFlowTrend/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 <!-- badges: end -->

-This is a suite of *R* functions and vignettes that explain the statistical underpinnings of this package and provide some examples of analyses.
+This is a suite of R functions and vignettes used to explore the statistical underpinnings of trending annual streamflow metrics using three different methods:

+1. Mann-Kendall test
+2.  regular linear regression
+3.  robust linear regression

-The site contains the following directories and vignettes.
+The package contains the following function and vignettes.

-*stfl\_function*: *R* functions to:
+*stfl_function*: *R* functions to:

 -   compute station specific trends using the regular regression (denoted as the *LM* method), the Mann-Kendall test for trend